 In June 2025, Allen made a deputation to the City’s Scarborough Community Council to advocate for a Boys and Girls Club affordable housing project.
 The organization is building 47 affordable housing units at the site of a community centre.
 “This isn’t just about shelter, it’s about…economic justice,” Allen told council.
 “This is our chance to rewrite history, where one cashier doesn’t have to just stock the shelves but could someday own [the store].”
 He also directly addressed a neighbour of the site who opposed the project, encouraging him to see its value.

 Allen is endorsed by right-leaning City Councillors Brad Bradford and Jon Burnside.
+He has also been endorsed by ABC Toronto, a centre-right advocacy group.

 Platform: Allen’s website lists his priorities as keeping taxes down, improving community safety, ending traffic congestion, providing services to seniors, and creating jobs—though there aren’t specifics as to how he’ll accomplish this.
 He has appeared on CTV News Toronto to call on the City to collaborate with the federal government to improve water quality at Rouge Beach, conduct daily E. coli testing like at other beaches in the city, and provide lifeguard services for safer swimming.
 He opposes bus-only lanes, and proposes opening them to car traffic during rush hour.
 Allen says he intends to serve Scarborough like former councillor Jennifer McKelvie, who was the deputy mayor and a close ally of former mayor John Tory, and is now a Liberal Member of Parliament.